HiThisIsNotCodeRepo/HelloLearnGoWithTest/1_Go_fundamentals/1_Install_Go/README.md

 ## Go Linting

-Using [GolangCI-Lint](https://github.com/golangci/golangci-lint) to identify code error.
+Using [GolangCI-Lint](https://github.com/golangci/golangci-lint) to review your code and provide some suggestion.

 ![](https://i.imgur.com/j0EUeVU.png)

 ## More complete list of third party products

 https://awesome-go.com/